libmir/asdf/README.md

  - Reading JSON line separated values and parsing them to ASDF - 300+ MB per second (SSD).
  - Writing ASDF range to JSON line separated values - 300+ MB per second (SSD).

+ - 🚀 for extra speed powerups on X86 you can use `"subConfigurations": { "asdf": "native-sse42" }` in your `dub.json`.
+Watch it fly!

 #### current transformation functions